-The question came under scrutiny at the SC Forum in the US last month, where the assembled delegates – most them holders of the CISSP certification – heard the industry's leading certification dismissed as being "a mile wide and an inch thick".
+This question came under scrutiny at the recent SC Forum in the U.S., where the assembled delegates – most them holders of the CISSP certification – heard the industry's leading certification dismissed as being "a mile wide and an inch thick".

 "The bar is set too low for the body of knowledge," he said, "and the standards of content are deficient."
 He also went on to describe many of the governing bodies as "self-serving", forcing their members to pay to keep their certifications current, while allowing them to earn CPE (continuous professional education) points in trivial ways, such as by attending an exhibition or officiating at an exam.

 Gossels conceded that CISSP and some vendor-specific certifications, such as those offered by Cisco, were among the best in the market, but poured contempt on most of the 78 credentials he had identified.

 The boom has occurred, he said, because information security is moving "from a black art to a commodity skill".
 While the recruitment of infosec professionals was once done by technical people, he continued, the task is being increasingly handled now by HR or by purchasing departments, which lack understanding, and therefore "choose lightweight credentials as a shortcut" to picking candidates.